vaibee/CollegeRanker-intern/README.md

 # CollegeRanker-intern
-This is a one month internship project conducted by collegeRanker intership on data science with python this course includes:
+This is a one month internship program conducted by CollegeRanker intership on data science with python this course includes:
   1) basic python programming